-Twenty-four standing committees of the House, each to consist of 25 members except the Committee on Appropriations, which shall consist of 37 members, are hereby created.
-In addition, there are hereby created 50 standing subcommittees.
+Twenty-seven standing committees of the House, each to consist of 26 members except the Committee on Appropriations, which shall consist of 37 members, are hereby created.
+In addition, there are hereby created 54 standing subcommittees.

-All standing committees shall consist of 15 members of the majority party and 10 members of the minority party, except the Committee on Appropriations which shall consist of 22 members of the majority party and 15 members of the minority party.
+All standing committees shall consist of 14 members of the majority party and 12 members of the minority party, except the Committee on Appropriations which shall consist of 22 members of the majority party and 15 members of the minority party.
 The quorum for each of the standing committees and subcommittees shall be no less than the majority of said committees.
 The following are the standing committees and subcommittees thereof:

 - (1) Aging and Older Adult Services

 - (a) Subcommittee on Care and Services

 - (b) Subcommittee on Programs and Benefits

 - (2) Agriculture and Rural Affairs

 - (3) Appropriations

 - (a) Subcommittee on Health and Human Services

 - (b) Subcommittee on Education

 - (c) Subcommittee on Economic Impact and Infrastructure

 - (d) Subcommittee on Fiscal Policy

 - (e) Subcommittee on Criminal Justice

 - (f) Subcommittee on Government and Financial Oversight

 - (4) Children and Youth

 - (5) Commerce

 - (a) Subcommittee on Financial Services and Banking

-- (b) Subcommittee on Housing
+- (b) Subcommittee on Housing Finance

 - (c) Subcommittee on Economic Development

-- (d) Subcommittee on Small Business
+- (d) Subcommittee on Local Business

 - (e) Subcommittee on Automation and Technology

+- (6) Communications and Technology

-- (6) Consumer Affairs
+- (7) Consumer Protection, Technology and Utilities

-- (a) Subcommittee on Public Utilities
+- (a) Subcommittee on Utilities

-- (b) Subcommittee on Telecommunications
+- (b) Subcommittee on Consumer Protection

+- (c) Subcommittee on Technology

-- (7) Education
+- (8) Education

 - (a) Subcommittee on Basic Education

 - (b) Subcommittee on Higher Education

 - (c) Subcommittee on Special Education

 - (d) Subcommittee on Career and Technical Education

+- (9) Energy

-- (8) Environmental Resources and Energy
+- (10) Environmental and Natural Resource Protection

-- (a) Subcommittee on Energy

-- (b) Subcommittee on Mining
+- (a) Subcommittee on Mining

-- (c) Subcommittee on Parks and Forests
+- (b) Subcommittee on Parks and Forests

-- (9) Finance
+- (11) Finance

 - (a) Subcommittee on Tax Modernization and Reform

-- (10) Game and Fisheries
+- (12) Game and Fisheries

-- (11) Gaming Oversight
+- (13) Gaming Oversight

-- (12) Health
+- (14) Health

 - (a) Subcommittee on Health Facilities

 - (b) Subcommittee on Health Care

+- (15) Housing and Community Development

-- (13) Human Services
+- (16) Human Services

 - (a) Subcommittee on Mental Health

 - (b) Subcommittee on Drugs and Alcohol

-- (14) Insurance
+- (17) Insurance

+- (18) Intergovernmental Affairs and Operations

-- (15) Judiciary
+- (19) Judiciary

 - (a) Subcommittee on Crime and Corrections

 - (b) Subcommittee on Courts

 - (c) Subcommittee on Family Law

-- (16) Labor and Industry
+- (20) Labor and Industry

+- (a) Subcommittee on Employment and Unemployment Compensation

+- (b) Subcommittee on Workers Compensation and Worker Protection

-- (17) Liquor Control
+- (21) Liquor Control

 - (a) Subcommittee on Licensing

 - (b) Subcommittee on Marketing

-- (18) Local Government
+- (22) Local Government

 - (a) Subcommittee on Boroughs

+- (b) Subcommittee on Cities

-- (b) Subcommittee on Counties
+- (c) Subcommittee on Counties

-- (c) Subcommittee on Townships
+- (d) Subcommittee on Townships

-- (19) Professional Licensure
+- (23) Professional Licensure

-- (20) State Government
+- (24) State Government

 - (a) Subcommittee on Government Operations

-- (b) Subcommittee on Federal-State Relations
+- (b) Subcommittee on Government Information Technology and Communication

+- (c) Subcommittee on Government Integrity and Transparency

+- (d) Subcommittee on Public Pensions, Benefits and Risk Management

+- (e) Subcommittee on Campaign Finance and Elections

-- (21) Tourism and Recreational Development
+- (25) Tourism, Recreation and Economic Development

 - (a) Subcommittee on Arts and Entertainment

 - (b) Subcommittee on Recreation

 - (c) Subcommittee on Travel Promotion, History and Heritage

-(22) Transportation
+- (26) Transportation

 - (a) Subcommittee on Highways

 - (b) Subcommittee on Public Transportation

 - (c) Subcommittee on Transportation Safety

-- (d) Subcommittee on Aviation

-- (e) Subcommittee on Railroads

-(23) Urban Affairs

-- (a) Subcommittee on Cities, Counties First Class - (b) Subcommittee on Cities, Counties Second Class - (c) Subcommittee on Cities, Third Class - (24) Veterans Affairs and Emergency Preparedness - (a) Subcommittee on Military and Veterans Facilities - (b) Subcommittee on Security and Emergency Response Readiness
+- (d) Subcommittee on Aviation - (e) Subcommittee on Railroads - (f) Subcommittee on Ports - (27) Veterans Affairs and Emergency Preparedness - (a) Subcommittee on Military and Veterans Facilities - (b) Subcommittee on Security and Emergency Response Readiness